 Here is a shrimp version of my Honey Garlic Scallops in Brown Butter!
 I met Ames Russell, founder of AR’s Hot Southern Honey a few weeks ago at a food show…he was sampling his amazing hot honey!
 As promised, he sent me a few of his products to try.
 I decided I would create a few recipes using his hot honey with scallops and shrimp…both are amazing and so super quick and easy!
-Check out his website to purchase online or find a retailer near you!
+Check out his website to purchase online, or find a retailer near you!
 Let me know which one you like better, Honey Garlic Shrimp in Brown Butter or Scallops.

 If you are local to Charlotte, head on over to The Carolina Meat & Fish Co. and grab a pound or so of fresh NC shrimp (I like the peeled/deveined with tail-on) or a few dozen, U10-12, dry-packed scallops and let’s get our honey on!
 If you do not have a cast iron pan…get yourself one or two now…click here to shop my Amazon finds…you will find the exact pan I use in this recipe!